CSci 157 - Final Review

 Inheritance

-Miscellaneous Sources.
+Question Sources.
 Some concept and coding questions may be derived from lab, homework exercises and examples given in the textbook and in lecture.
 You might read over some of the exercises at the end of sections and chapters that we covered in the text and at least think about how to solve them.

 Questions?
-If at any time you find that you cannot do a problem or understand a concept or a how a question on a previous test should be solved, contact me by e-mail or during office hours, including the afternoon of Reading Day.
+If at any time you find that you cannot do a problem or understand a concept or a how a question on a previous test should be solved, contact me by e-mail or during office hours, including most of the afternoon of Reading Day.
 Bring as many questions as necessary to clear up anything you can't figure out on your own.